j12y/predix-timeseries-simulator/README.md

 - [ ] You must have at minimum a [Predix Free Tier](signup) account.
 - [ ] You must have the [Cloud Foundry CLI](cf) and can run `cf login`
-- [ ] You will need PredixPy in your python environment
+- [ ] You will need PredixPy in your python environment `pip install predix`

 # Setup